o3de/o3de.org/content/docs/user-guide/settings/gem-loading.md

 ################################################################################
 # Gem dependencies
 ################################################################################
-# The GameLauncher uses "Clients" gem variants:
+# The GameLauncher uses "Clients" Gem variants:
 ly_enable_gems(PROJECT_NAME AtomTest GEM_FILE enabled_gems.cmake)
 ```

 The `ly_enable_gems` function adds build and load dependencies to the AtomTest project.

-During CMake generation, the settings registry files are generated in the `<CMakeBuildDir>/bin/$<CONFIG>` directory based on the `ly_enable_gems` functions.
+During CMake generation, the Settings Registry files are generated in the `<CMakeBuildDir>/bin/$<CONFIG>` directory based on the `ly_enable_gems` functions.
 For example, configuring CMake for Windows with only the AtomTest project enabled generates the following `.setreg` files:

 ```
 <CMakeBuildDir>\bin\profile\Registry\cmake_dependencies.atomtest.editor.setreg